 Also targeted for action is the rising number of failing county water supply systems, with 67 now at risk to reach that point, affecting an estimated 800,000 customers, many in underserved communities, Pestrella said.

-The agency also is linked with LA County Sanitation Districts to boost local water supply with recent approval to start work on the $740-million, 25-million gal-per-day wastewater effluent recycling and purification program at the Donald C. Tillman reclamation plant that will support the San Fernando Valley and includes $400 million in public funding.
+The agency has also linked up with LA County Sanitation Districts to boost local water supply, with recent approval to start work on the $740-million, 25-million gallon-per-day wastewater effluent recycling and purification program at the Donald C. Tillman reclamation plant, which will support the San Fernando Valley and includes $400 million in public funding.

 The plant's reverse osmosis process is set to produce up to 10 million gallons of fresh water per day via pods located near the ocean floor, which would use water pressure at that depth as a power source to lower its energy use by as much as 40%, cut brine production and reduce salty byproducts that threaten marine life, company officials have told media.